lukadev-0/util.luau/docs/reference/option.md

 Called when `tostring()` is called on the `Option`.

 Converts the `Option` to a string.
+The format of the returned string may change and should not be relied upon.

 #### Example